Child Care Assistance

 See a child as they are meant to be.

 Head Start is directed primarily toward economically disadvantaged families having children ages three to five years old.
-All nationalities are served, with preference given to Nativen American families.
+All races and ethnicities are served.
+However, we do have a Native American preference policy.

-Head Start is funded to serve enrolled children in 14 centers operating within the Choctaw Nation service area:
+Head Start is funded to serve 310 children in 13 centers operating within the Choctaw Nation service area.

 - Broken Bow